What is calories in versus calories out?

 Related Article: How much weight will I lose with fat freezing?

-Linda Tsiokas – busy working mum and Registered Nurse established Australia’s first Fat freezing Specialized clinic in Melbourne – Beautiful Body Clinics Fat Freezing Specialists, after experiencing the life-changing results personally of fat freezing (also called cryoliploysis or Coolsculpting). email@example.com
+Linda Tsiokas – (Bachelor of Nursing) had over 10 years of hospital and surgical work as a Registered Nurse, and was a busy working Mum when she established Australia’s first Fat freezing Specialized clinic in Melbourne – Beautiful Body Clinics Fat Freezing Specialists.
+This was after personally experiencing the life-changing results of fat freezing (also called cryolipolysis or Coolsculpting) when she was unable to get rid of your tummy despite a healthy diet and frequent exercise program.
+You can contact her here directly, email@example.com